On flat deformations and their applications: Results related to the comment from Joachim Jelisiejew

+Recall that ${\mathcal N}_{2}$ has the same type as ${\mathcal N}_{1}$ as shown before, and therefore has the same type as $A$ by Proposition \ref{polynomialidentity} (because $\mathcal N$ is a strongly flat deformation from $N$ to $A$ in variable $t$).
+In conclusion $A$ and $B$ have the same type, and hence they are $\mathbb C$-algebras, hence it follows that they are isomorphic.
+Similarly, $A$ and $C$ are isomorphic as $\mathbb C$-algebras.
+Therefore, $B$ and $C$ are isomorphic. \end{proof} \begin{corollary}

+Let $N, B$ be two finite-dimensional $\mathbb C$-algebras of the same dimension $n$ with $B$ semisimple and let $\mathcal N$ be a formal deformation of $N$.
+Suppose that $\mathcal N$ is a flat deformation of $N$ (in the sense of Definition \ref{flat}) which deforms to $B$.
+Then $\mathcal N$ is a strongly flat deformation from $N$ to $B$. \end{corollary}

 {\bf Acknowledgments.} The author acknowledges support from the EPSRC programme grant EP/R034826/1 and from the EPSRC research grant EP/V008129/1.
-The author is grateful to Michael Wemyss for suggesting open questions.
+The author is very grateful to Joachim Jelisijew for many helpful comments, especially for his remark which was included in the introduction.
+The author is also very grateful to Michael Wemyss for suggesting open questions.
 The author is very grateful to Uzi Vishne for providing answers related to Remark \ref{commutative}.
 The author would like to thank Alicja Smoktunowicz for many helpful comments which improved the paper.
+Many thanks to Michael West for his help with the English language aspects of the paper.